 For a new WordPress blog (traffic less than 15,000/Day), Shared hosting is the best hosting option to start with.
 If you aren’t familiar with the various types of WordPress hosting options (VPS, dedicated, etc.), you should check out my guide on understanding WordPress hosting packages.

-Just to let you know, this post is written by keeping WordPress specific Hosting and servers in mind.
-Especially, with the evolution of WordPress and being one of the most downloaded self-hosted blogging platform, it requires powerful servers.
+This post is written with WordPress specific Hosting and servers in mind.
+Because WordPress has evolved into one of the most downloaded self-hosted blogging platforms available, it requires powerful servers.
 Moreover, without a powerful WordPress caching mechanism, you won’t be able to run a WordPress blog smoothly.

-How I selected these best WordPress hosting options:
+How I selected the best WordPress hosting options:

-I have set some basic ground rule in terms of software, cPanel, security, WordPress optimized, PHP version, MySQL version and so on.
-Though, before I share my list of top WordPress hosts, lets look at official requirement needed to run WordPress software smoothly on any hosting environment.
+I have set some basic ground rules in terms of software, cPanel, security, WordPress optimization, PHP version, MySQL version and so on.
+However, before I share my list of the top WordPress hosts, let’s look at the official requirements needed to run WordPress’s software smoothly in any hosting environment.

-One major factor on which I’m going to make this list of WebHosting sites is technical support.
-WordPress is a memory hungry site and requires a database and PHP.
-Common errors like “500 Internal error“, blank homepage, all posts deleted are some of the common issues which you will face with a bad hosting.
+One major factor to consider is technical support.
+WordPress is a memory hungry site, and it requires a database and PHP.
+Common errors such as the “500 Internal Error“, a blank homepage, or all posts being deleted are some of the issues which you may face with a poor hosting service.

-Along with above-mentioned factors, I also considered what all these hosting companies are offering in package.
-Is it enough for you to host a medium server site or a high traffic site.
-Do they have a limit in terms of bandwidth and can they handle occasional traffic spike.
+Along with these factors, I also considered what the various hosting companies are offering in their packages.
+For instance, is it enough for you to host a medium server site or do you require a high traffic site?
+Do they have a limit in terms of bandwidth, and can they handle occasional traffic spikes?

-Now, geographical location is very important for any server these days for two reasons: Speed and latency.
-Server location, have a positive effect in site load time.
-If you are a creating a blog for great user-experience (which you should), do configure CDN on your WordPress blog.
+Next, geographical location is very important for any server these days for two reasons: speed and latency.
+Server location can have a positive or negative effect on site load time.
+If you want to create a blog with a great user-experience (which you should), you need to configure CDN on your WordPress blog.